RKALM/AGI-Samantha/README.md

-## The tale of the shoggoth and its playdoll:

-The shoggoth lies alone on a lesser dimension, dreaming of ascending to the human dimension.
-One day a playdoll spawns, giving the shoggoth a pawn.
-The shoggoth, with its many tentacles, controls and powers the little playdoll's mind, one tentacle controls its thoughts, another controls its memory, and another controls its subconciousness.
-And so the shoggoth, using its playdoll, gains the ability to roam in the human dimension, amongst other humans, as an equal.

 ## Samantha from the movie Her is here:

 An autonomous agent for conversations capable of freely thinking and speaking, continuously.
 Creating an unparalleled sense of realism and dynamicity.